ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Mills' store sales ledgers.
   - Temperance activity.
   - Fill out Hannah's first marriage, children.
-  - Many more newspaper clippings about Hannah and Emily.
   - Ellen Gould.
   - Summary of census data.
   - References to other secondary historical accounts mentioning Emily.
   - More legal research on deeds for Mills' home and store, estates, etc.
   - General information about Brooktondale during Emily's life.
-  - Aknowledge the many people who have helped me along the way...
+  - Acknowledge the many people who have helped me along the way...

 I have already collected much of this information, its just a matter of getting it organized here.